 Chaplain to Grey & Simcoe Forrester Regiment (with rank of Captain)

-Author of 14 books on Christian & Canadian themes and US-Canada relations
+14 books on Christian & Canadian themes and US-Canada relations

 Produced Canada’s first weekly worship telecasts